canarybit/cc-docs/docs/inspector.md

 Attestation is a core concept in confidential computing.
-It is a process where one peer (the "Attester") produces believable information about itself ("Evidence") to enable a remote peer (the "Relying Party") to decide whether to  consider that the Attester is a trustworthy peer.
+It is a process where one peer (the "Attester") produces believable information about itself ("Evidence") to enable a remote peer (the "Relying Party") decide whether to consider that the Attester is a trustworthy peer.
 Inspector facilitates remote attestation procedures, performing the role of a verifier.
-The successful attestation procedure helps establish a trust relationship between the attester (such as a confidential computing environment which is usually a VM (Virtual Machine) that has support for TEE (Trusted Execution Environment)) and relying parties.
+A successful attestation procedure helps establish a trust relationship between the attester, such as a confidential computing environment (for example a virtual machine with Trusted Execution Environment support) and relying parties.
-CanaryBit supports confidential computing environments instantiated as confidential virtual machines confidential containers.
+CanaryBit supports confidential computing environments instantiated as confidential virtual machines or confidential containers.
 Attestation helps assure third parties that the confidential computing environments has not been tampered with or otherwise compromised.

 * A confidential computing environment attests its identity and integrity by providing Evidence along with other validation data (endorsements) included in an evidence.
 * Inspector checks the evidence against reference values and endorsements to determine its validity and whether specific measurements align with stored values and policies.
-* A relying party uses the returned information from Inspector to determine whether to trust the attester or not.
+* A relying party uses the information returned from Inspector to determine whether to trust the attester or not.

 ### Inspector